wwt/SwiftCurrent/.github/guides/Using Storyboards.md

 While this team finds that testing our view controllers with [UIUTest](https://github.com/nallick/UIUTest) allows us to decrease the visibility of our properties and provide better coverage, [UIUTest](https://github.com/nallick/UIUTest) is not needed for testing SwiftCurrent.
 If you do not want to take the dependency, you will have to elevate visibility or find a way to invoke the `finishPressed` method.

-#### **What is going on with: `testSecondViewControllerDoesNotLoadWhenInputIsEmpty`?**
+#### **What is going on with `testSecondViewControllerDoesNotLoadWhenInputIsEmpty`?**

 <details>
 This test is super simple.
 We create the view controller in a way that will go through the correct init, with expected arguments.
-Then we call <code>shouldLoad</code> to validate if the provided Input gets us the results we want.
+Then we call <code>shouldLoad</code> to validate if the provided input gets us the results we want.
 </details>

-#### **What is going on with: `testProceedPassesThroughInput`?**
+#### **What is going on with `testProceedPassesThroughInput`?**

 <details>
-At a high level we are loading the view controller for testing (similar to before but now with an added step of triggering lifecycle events).
+At a high level, we are loading the view controller for testing (similar to before but now with an added step of triggering lifecycle events).
 We update the <code>proceedInWorkflow</code> closure so that we can confirm it was called.
-Finally we invoke the method that will call proceed.
-The assert is verifying that the Output is the same as the input, as this view controller is passing it through.
+Finally, we invoke the method that will call proceed.
+The assert is verifying that the output is the same as the input, as this view controller is passing it through.
 </details>

 #### **I added UIUTest, why isn't it hitting the finish button?**

 <details>
 It's easy to forget to set the accessibility identifier on the button, please check that first.
-Second, if you don't call <code>loadForTesting()</code> your view controller doesn't make it to the window and the hit testing of <code>simulateTouch()</code> will also fail.
+Second, if you don't call <code>loadForTesting()</code>, your view controller doesn't make it to the window and the hit testing of <code>simulateTouch()</code> will also fail.
 Finally, make sure the button is visible and tappable on the simulator you are using.
 </details>

 ## Interoperability With SwiftUI
 You can use your SwiftUI `View`s that are `FlowRepresentable` in your UIKit workflows.
-Start with your `View`
+Start with your `View`.

 ```swift
 import SwiftUI